Manassas City Guide

 Nearby cities and attractions

-Washington, D.C. is just a short drive or train ride away, offering an unparalleled collection of free museums and iconic monuments along the National Mall.
-It takes approximately 50 minutes to reach the heart of the capital from Manassas.
+Washington, D.C. is a short drive or train ride away, offering world-class museums, iconic monuments, and diverse dining scenes.
+It takes approximately 45 minutes to reach by car or the Virginia Railway Express train.

 Local picks